-3.5 Biomass estimates
+3.6 Biomass estimates

-Biomass estimates for all Bounty Platform snapshots in 2004-14 are given in Table 3.
-The variance of snapshot estimates is reduced by removing zero transects (see Table 4), but the differences were small.
+Biomass estimates for all Bounty Platform snapshots in 2004-15 are given in Table 3.
+The variance of snapshot estimates is generally reduced by removing zero transects, but the differences were small.
 Note that the biomass sometimes changed with exclusion of zero transects as the transect spacing was not always uniform.